Gitcoder12/Brightscope/README.md

 ## Goal

-Help users understand and navigate complex technical knowledge more easily.
+Make it easy to explore and understand technical knowledge from multiple sources in one place.